Planning-Inspectorate/ODW-Service/docs/architecture/apim-and-function-apps.md

 4. This pipeline will ingest the new data in Standardised, Harmonised, and Curated layers within the ODW and as a final step, publish the data to a **Service Bus** at `service-user` topic.
 5. Back Office will be able to subscribe to this topic and consume the processed data.

-### High level architecture
+### Service User architecture

 ![architecture](../../images/service-user-architecture.drawio.svg)

 ### Key notes
 - Make sure the Function App and the Storage Account are in the same VNET to allow communication.
-- Make sure that the Data Factory has the right role assigned (EventGrid EventSubscription Contributor) in the Subscription to be able to publish the trigger.
+- Make sure that the Azure Data Factory application (search Azure Data Factory in managed identities when doing a role assignment) has the right role assigned (EventGrid EventSubscription Contributor) in the Subscription to be able to publish the trigger.

 ## DaRT process